top of page

 • ADHD (Attention Deficit Hyperactivity Disorder)

-• Ideas come quickly, making multitasking easy—focus can be tricky to direct.
+- Ideas often come quickly, making multitasking easy; however, focus can be challenging.

-• Many have vivid imaginations and a talent for “big-picture” thinking.
+- Many have vivid imaginations and excel in big-picture thinking.

-Other types of neurodivergence can include dyslexia, dyspraxia (movement or coordination differences) and dyscalculia (challenges with numbers), each with their own strengths wrapped inside.
+Additional types of neurodivergence include dyslexia, dyspraxia (movement or coordination differences), and dyscalculia (challenges with numbers), each possessing unique strengths.

 Foundations of Positive Psychology in Coaching